AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 create such a strong gravitational field (curvature space-time)

-a closed "gravitational waveguide" - a metastable
+"gravitational waveguide" - a metastable material

-b ) Due to its
+b) Due to its

 gravitational effects, the geon behaves like any other matter